jMonkeyEngine/examplegame-skulls-doc/ux.md

 ## Orientation

 The game is only played horizontally (see stretch goals for exception).
-This will enable easy cross-platform development between PC and Mobile.
+This enables easy cross-platform development between PC and Mobile.

 ## Zoom